charc46/charc46/README.md

 - 🔭 I’m currently working on **an investment portfolio tracker with a React front end and a Rails API on the back end.**

 - 🌱 I’m currently learning **React/Redux.
-Having a sniff around full stack JS.**
+Also exploring working with full stack JS.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">